Chao-Xi/jxazurebook/docs/az104/4rbac.md

 * Scoping hierarchy for role assignments

-**Implicit Deny  -> Explicit Allow -> Explicit Deny**
+**<mark>Implicit Deny  -> Explicit Allow -> Explicit Deny<mark>**

 ![Alt Image Text](../images/az104_4_7.png "Body image")

-Inside of Azure for role assignments, by default, we have that implicit deny, and then we have to create role assignments to explicitly allow actions.
-And then if we wanted to, we could create deny assignments where we're then taking away some actions from a user at a specific scope.
+Inside of Azure for role assignments,**by default, we have that implicit deny**, and then we have to create role assignments to **explicitly allow actions**.
+And then if we wanted to, we could **create deny assignments where we're then taking away some actions from a user at a specific scope.**

 ### Chatgpt summary

 **Summary and Exam Points for Azure AZ104 test:**

-* The article discusses the components of an authorization system for Azure RBAC, including defining the "who" to authorize (security principal), defining the actions to authorize, and setting the scope of authorization.
+* The article discusses the components of an authorization system for Azure RBAC, including defining the **"who" to authorize (security principal), defining the actions to authorize, and setting the scope of authorization**.
 * It explains that Azure **AD tenants have an implicit deny by default, meaning that they cannot perform any actions unless access is explicitly provided via role assignments.**
 * Role definitions in Azure RBAC consist of **actions, not actions, data actions, not data actions, and assignable scope**.
 * The article highlights the additive properties of **role assignments, where multiple roles assigned to a user are added together to determine the effective permissions**.
 * The demonstration in the article shows how to assign access to resources in the Azure portal**, including selecting a user, determining the role and scope of the assignment, and making the role assignment.**
-* The key takeaways for the exam include understanding the collective permissions of role assignments, the scoping hierarchy for role assignments, the implicit deny by default for Azure AD tenants, and the concept of explicit allow and deny assignments.
+* The key takeaways for the exam include understanding
+	* the collective permissions of role assignments,
+	* the scoping hierarchy for role assignments,
+	* **the implicit deny by default for Azure AD tenants**,
+	* the concept of explicit allow and deny assignments.

 Key Exam Points: